Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Background Modeling via Density Ratio Extrapolation

-Let $G$ denote a random collider event, arising from either the $3b$ or $4b$ distributions, and define the latent binary random variable $Z$ indicating the component membership of $G$; that is, $Z$ takes on the value 1 if $G$ is $4b$ and takes on the value 0 if $G$ is $3b$.
-Setting $\psi(g) = \bbP(Z=1|G=g)$, it is a straighforward consequence of Bayes Rule that \begin{linenomath} \end{linenomath} and hence, \begin{linenomath} \end{linenomath} Equations (\ref{eq:ratio_classifier_density}--\ref{eq:ratio_classifier}) are a reformulation for our context of the well-known fact that, up to normalization, a likelihood ratio may be expressed as an odds ratio (cf. Section~\ref{sec:lit}).
+Setting $\psi(g) = \bbP(Z=1|E=g)$ for all $g \in \calG$, it follows from Bayes' Rule that \begin{linenomath} \end{linenomath} where we recall that $b_j^c$ denotes the intensity function associated to $\binten_j^c$, $j=3,4$.
+Therefore, \begin{linenomath} \end{linenomath} Equations (\ref{eq:ratio_classifier_density}--\ref{eq:ratio_classifier}) are a reformulation for our context of the well-known fact that, up to normalization, a likelihood ratio may be expressed as an odds ratio~\citep{silverman1989}.
 Estimating the ratio of $3b$ to $4b$ intensity functions in the Control Region thus reduces to the classification problem of estimating $\psi$, say by a classifier~$\hat \psi$.
 This observation has the practical advantage of circumventing the need of performing high-dimensional density estimation.
 Assuming that the estimator~$\hat \psi$ can be evaluated in the Signal Region $\calGsr$, disjoint from its training region $\calGcr$, we may postulate that the measure \begin{linenomath} \end{linenomath} provides a reasonable approximation of $\binten_4^s$.
 The quality of such an approximation is driven by the ability of the classifier $\hat \psi$ to generalize between regions of the phase space.
-To formalize this, we will assume for simplicity that $\hat\psi$ is a parametric classifier lying in a class $\{\psi_\alpha:\calG \to [0,1]: \alpha \in \Omega\}$, for some parameter space $\Omega \subseteq \bbR^d$, $d \geq 1$, which is obtained via the minimization problem \begin{linenomath} \end{linenomath} for a loss function $\calL:[0,1]^2 \to \bbR$.
-We then make the following assumption. \begin{assumption} The conditional probability $\psi$ satisfies the following conditions. \begin{itemize} \item[(i)] (Correct Specification) There exists $\alpha^* \in \Omega$ such that $\psi = \psi_{\alpha^*}$. \item[(ii)](Generalization) We have, \begin{linenomath} \end{linenomath} \end{itemize} \end{assumption} Assumption \ref{assm:classifier} implies that a classifier trained solely in the Control Region can consistently estimate the full conditional probability $\psi(g)$, for events $g \in \calG$ lying in both the Control and Signal Regions.
+To formalize this, we will assume for simplicity that $\hat\psi$ is an empirical risk minimizer taking values in a class $\{\psi_\alpha:\calG \to [0,1]: \alpha \in \Omega\}$, for some parameter space $\Omega \subseteq \bbR^d$, $d \geq 1$.
+That is, we assume \begin{linenomath} \end{linenomath} for some loss function $\calL:[0,1]\times [0,1] \to \bbR$.
+We then make the following assumption: \begin{assumption} The conditional probability $\psi$ satisfies the following conditions: \begin{itemize} \item[(i)] (Correct Specification) There exists $\alpha^* \in \Omega$ such that $\psi = \psi_{\alpha^*}$. \item[(ii)](Generalization) We have \begin{linenomath} \end{linenomath} \end{itemize} \end{assumption} Assumption \ref{assm:classifier} implies that a classifier trained solely in the Control Region can consistently estimate the full conditional probability $\psi(g)$, for events $g \in \calG$ lying in both the Control and Signal Regions.
 Such an assumption guarantees the ability of the classifier $\hpsi$ to generalize from the Control Region, making the ansatz \eqref{eq:ansatz} justified.
 A natural estimator for $\beta_4^s$ is then obtained by replacing $\binten_3^s$ in equation~\eqref{eq:ansatz} by its empirical counterpart $\binten_{3,\nts}^s$.
 Doing so leads to the estimator \begin{linenomath} \end{linenomath} $\hat \binten^s_4$ is called the \fvt estimator, and we refer to $\hat\psi$ as the FvT (Four vs. Three) classifier.
-A careful choice of this classifier can dramatically increase the quality of fit, and we now describe a new classifier architecture specifically tailored to collider events of the type considered in this work.